For the next part of this series, please click here (Back to Red: Part One).

 What was it about the human bladder that it could sense porcelain within a ten foot radius?
 Urgency was building as she walked tightly over to stand in front of the throne as it were.
 With a loud clatter of the toilet lid, which caused her to wince, Sandra quickly spun and dropped down for a safe landing.
 Mission successful.
 Another form of relief manifested.

-Sitting with her elbows on her knees, she held the roll of toilet paper with both hands as if it were a fragile snow globe.
+Sitting with her elbows on her knees, she held a roll of toilet paper with both hands as if it were a fragile snow globe.
 Her body long since finished with what she had come there to do, but her thoughts had drifted keeping her in place.
 She was remembering about the shutters and the day she had finally gotten the owners to let her have a walk through.
 It hadn’t been for sale, this delicate yellow house with white trim and wrap around porches.
+In fact, it hadn’t even been yellow originally.
+Instead, it was a pale Flamingo pink when she first spotted it.
 But she wanted it.
 And she was going to have it.
+She saw the potential in it and the change in colour would be her first improvement to the impressive property.
 In the end, the brunette had paid a hefty price for the property, in more ways than one.

 It was at an intersection a few blocks south of swanky Swann Avenue that Cassandra spotted the house.
 The mossy trees, well-manicured lawns, and soft-yet-bright paint scheme just looked like home.
 It was the complete opposite of the dark and imposing house she grew up in overseas.
 And it certainly wasn’t anything like the modern and minimalist high-rise she was currently leasing.
 Looking back, Sandra might say now that it wasn’t that the house made her happy.
 Instead, it radiated the happiness the family then living within it enjoyed, a happiness she desperately wanted.
 All she wanted was some roots, some stability.
 Stillness even.
 No more moving.
 No more living in the aesthetic of another.
 No more temporary anything.